 things to know about Churchill

+.
 Do drop in on them if you make it up to Churchill.
-The hospitality is well worth the trip.
+The hospitality you’ll experience and the adventures you’ll have make it well worth the trip.

 My closing thought brings me full circle to my dogsledding trip in Churchill, when even with five layers of clothing, I was colder than one could imagine.
 Gratefully, our dogsled master (I’m quite certain his name was Robert MacDonald) gave me his caribou hide gloves to wear to keep my hands warm.
 And the friendships I have made in Churchill have continued to bring warmth to my heart.

 for more about my adventures in Churchill, Manitoba, Canada.